heiko-braun/rivieradev/2_custom_fractions/README.md

-# Adding cusotm fractions, rather than using auto-detection
+# Adding custom fractions, rather than using auto-detection

-## Same project as before (javaee7-simple-sample)

 ## Add fractions to the `pom.xml`

+Same project as before (javaee7-simple-sample)

 ```
 <dependency>